Insert a Word Document's File Name and Path using Fields

 - Position the cursor where you want to display the file name and path.
 You can insert the field in the document or in a header or footer.

 - Click the Insert tab in the Ribbon and click Quick Parts in the Text group.
 A drop-down menu appears.

 - Select FileName in the Field Names list.
 Options appear for the field.

 - Select a format in the Format list.

-- To display the full path, check the Add Path to filename check box.
+- To display the full path, check or select the Add Path to filename check box.

 Below is the Field dialog box:

 A file name would normally appear similar to the following example:

 If field codes appear instead, you can hide the field codes by pressing Alt + F9.

 If the document's name or path has changed, you'll need to update the field.